Today, we’ll answer various questions regarding bookkeeping, preparations, compilations, and review engagement.

 Q: If I note fraud while performing a bookkeeping, preparation, compilation, or review engagement, should I report it to the appropriate levels of management?

 A: Standards require this communication for review engagements.
-I would do likewise for the other services (though not required in SSARS 21).
+I would do likewise for the other services.

 Q: Am I required to be independent if I perform bookkeeping and preparation services?